g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 ## Health

+* <a href="{{tw}}">Bag of travel meds</a>.
+No brainer.
+Besides saving yourself 1-2 days of misery a year, you can also save your unprepared friends, which for me was 3 times last year.
+_Cost per year_: £20.

 * <a href="{{bow}}">Bowflex SelectTech 552</a> dumbbell (£180).
 By my desk; much harder to avoid than the gym.
 15 dumbbells in one.
 I love how little space they take, and the design is extremely satisfying.
 You can get by with one.<br>
 _Expected lifespan_: 15 years?<br>
 _Cost per year_: £12.